 Anuradhapura was not only the home of the conservative Theravada school; to the north of the ancient city was the Abhayagiri Monastery which embraced a more liberal kind of Buddhism – the Mahayana school which would become so popular in China and Japan.
 The statue below depicts one of the three major bodhisattvas, the one associated with “Protection”.
 Along with Avalokitesvara (“Compassion”) and Manjushri (“Wisdom”) and a number of others, this bodhisattva is recognized for selflessly postponing his own nirvana so that he can help others get closer to the goal first.

 I was surprised to find this silver alloy cast figure of Tara among the gods and buddhas.
 I had always associated her with Tibetan Buddhism but given that Buddhism had barely arrived in Tibet when she was being created in Sri Lanka, I need to do more research about her story.
 She is regarded as a bodhisattva with the quality of compassion, which connects her with Avalokitesvara.
 This may help explain why in China the male Avalokitesvara became the female Kuan Yin.

-The next piece – while not as imposing – rivals the Buddha in the front lobby for skill of artistic execution.
+The next piece – while not as imposing – rivals the Buddha in the front lobby for the skill of artistic execution.
 The pose was often copied by Buddhist sculptors and painters in other lands.
-(See here for one of my favourite Chinese depictions.)

 More evidence of Hindu – as in Tamil – presence in the Cultural Triangle a thousand years ago can be found in the following images, beginning with a skillfully done version of Shiva as Nata Raja, the Lord of the Dance, his dreadlocks flowing as he dances on the dwarf of ignorance.